mihaip/infinite-mac/README.md

 #### Mini vMac

-See [this page](https://www.gryphel.com/c/minivmac/options.html) for the full set set of build options (and [this one](https://www.gryphel.com/c/minivmac/develop.html) for more estoeric ones).
+See [this page](https://www.gryphel.com/c/minivmac/options.html) for the full set set of build options (and [this one](https://www.gryphel.com/c/minivmac/develop.html) for more esoteric ones).

 ```sh
 cd /minivmac